Deaths near 100K as some countries weigh reopening business

 NEW YORK (AP) — The worldwide death toll from the coronavirus closed in on 100,000 as Christians around the globe marked a Good Friday unlike any other — in front of computer screens instead of in church pews — and some countries tiptoed toward reopening segments of their battered economies.

-Public health officials warned people against violating the social distancing rules over Easter and allowing the virus to surge again.
-Authorities resorted to using roadblocks and other means to discourage travel.
+Around the world, public health officials and religious leaders alike warned people against violating the lockdowns and social distancing rules over Easter and allowing the virus to come storming back.
+Authorities resorted to roadblocks and other means to discourage travel.

-In Italy, officials used helicopters, drones and stepped-up police checks to make sure people don’t slip out of their homes over the holiday.
-On Thursday alone, police stopped some 300,000 people around Italy to ensure they had permission to travel.
+In Italy, officials employed helicopters, drones and stepped-up police checks to make sure residents didn’t slip out of their homes.
+On Thursday alone, police stopped some 300,000 people around Italy to check whether they had permission to travel.
 About 10,000 were issued summonses.

-Some churches held virtual services online, while others arranged prayers at drive-in theaters.
-Fire-scarred Notre Dame Cathedral came back to life briefly in locked-down Paris, days before the first anniversary of the April 15 inferno that ravaged it.
-Services were broadcast from the nearly empty, closed-to-the-public cathedral.
+Some churches held services online, while others arranged prayers at drive-in theaters.
+Fire-scarred Notre Dame Cathedral came back to life briefly in Paris, days before the first anniversary of the April 15 inferno that ravaged it.
+Services were broadcast from the closed-to-the-public cathedral.

 The death toll kept by Johns Hopkins University neared another sad milestone, though the true number of lives lost is believed be much higher because of limited testing, different rules for counting the dead and cover-ups by some governments.
 The number confirmed to be infected was more than 1.6 million.

-In the U.S., the number of deaths climbed past 16,700, with close to half in New York state.
+In the U.S., deaths climbed past 16,700, with close to half in New York state.
 Still, there were signs of hope.

-New York state reported 777 new deaths, down slightly from the day before, for an overall toll of over 7,800.
-And Gov. Andrew Cuomo said hospitalizations are slowing and the number of people in intensive care dropped.
+New York state reported 777 new deaths, down slightly from the day before, for an overall toll of more than 7,800.

-“I understand intellectually why it’s happening,” he said of the staggering number of deaths. “”It doesn’t make it any easier to accept.”
+“I understand intellectually why it’s happening,” Gov. Andrew Cuomo said. “”It doesn’t make it any easier to accept.”

+But state officials said the number of people in intensive care dropped for the first time since mid-March and hospitalizations are slowing: 290 new patients in a single day, compared with daily increases of more than 1,000 last week.

+Cuomo said if the trend holds, New York might not need the overflow field hospitals that officials have been scrambling to construct.

 “There is a light at the end of the tunnel,” said Dr. Jolion McGreevy, medical director of Mount Sinai Hospital’s emergency department.
 “It’s getting better, but it’s not like it’s going to just drop off overnight.
 I think it’s going to continue to slowly decline over the next weeks and months.”